huggingface/datasets/docs/source/using_metrics.rst

 Adding predictions and references
 -----------------------------------------

-Adding model predictions and references to a :class:`nlp.Metric` instance can be done using either one of :func:`nlp.Metric.add`, :func:`nlp.Metric.add_batch` and :func:`nlp.Metric.compute` methods.
+Adding model predictions and references to a :class:`datasets.Metric` instance can be done using either one of :func:`datasets.Metric.add`, :func:`datasets.Metric.add_batch` and :func:`datasets.Metric.compute` methods.

 There methods are pretty simple to use and only accept two arguments for predictions/references:

-- ``predictions`` (for :func:`nlp.Metric.add_batch`) and ``prediction`` (for :func:`nlp.Metric.add`) should contains the predictions of a model to be evaluated by mean of the metric.
-For :func:`nlp.Metric.add` this will be a single prediction, for :func:`nlp.Metric.add_batch` this will be a batch of predictions.
+- ``predictions`` (for :func:`datasets.Metric.add_batch`) and ``prediction`` (for :func:`datasets.Metric.add`) should contains the predictions of a model to be evaluated by mean of the metric.
+For :func:`datasets.Metric.add` this will be a single prediction, for :func:`datasets.Metric.add_batch` this will be a batch of predictions.
-- ``references`` (for :func:`nlp.Metric.add_batch`) and ``reference`` (for :func:`nlp.Metric.add`) should contains the references that the model predictions should be compared to (if the metric requires references).
-For :func:`nlp.Metric.add` this will be the reference associated to a single prediction, for :func:`nlp.Metric.add_batch` this will be references associated to a batch of predictions.
+- ``references`` (for :func:`datasets.Metric.add_batch`) and ``reference`` (for :func:`datasets.Metric.add`) should contains the references that the model predictions should be compared to (if the metric requires references).
+For :func:`datasets.Metric.add` this will be the reference associated to a single prediction, for :func:`datasets.Metric.add_batch` this will be references associated to a batch of predictions.
 Note that some metrics accept several references to compare each model prediction to.

-:func:`nlp.Metric.add` and :func:`nlp.Metric.add_batch` require the use of **named arguments** to avoid the silent error of mixing predictions with references.
+:func:`datasets.Metric.add` and :func:`datasets.Metric.add_batch` require the use of **named arguments** to avoid the silent error of mixing predictions with references.

 The model predictions and references can be provided in a wide number of formats (python lists, numpy arrays, pytorch tensors, tensorflow tensors), the metric object will take care of converting them to a suitable format for temporary storage and computation (as well as bringing them back to cpu and detaching them from gradients for PyTorch tensors).

-The exact format of the inputs is specific to each metric script and can be found in :obj:`nlp.Metric.features`, :obj:`nlp.Metric.inputs_descriptions` and the string representation of the :class:`nlp.Metric` object.
+The exact format of the inputs is specific to each metric script and can be found in :obj:`datasets.Metric.features`, :obj:`datasets.Metric.inputs_descriptions` and the string representation of the :class:`datasets.Metric` object.

 Here is an example for the sacrebleu metric:

 .. code-block::

-    >>> import nlp
+    >>> import datasets
-    >>> metric = nlp.load_metric('sacrebleu')
+    >>> metric = datasets.load_metric('sacrebleu')
     >>> print(metric)
     Metric(name: "sacrebleu", features: {'predictions': Value(dtype='string', id='sequence'), 'references': Sequence(feature=Value(dtype='string', id='sequence'), length=-1, id='references')}, usage: """
     Produces BLEU scores along with its sufficient statistics